abhicmraja/vsd-rrstp/docs/README.md

 # System Setup

 This repository uses open-source EDA tools that are supported on Ubuntu 20.04 or later.
 While other Linux distributions may work, Ubuntu is recommended for optimal compatibility.
-If your system doesn't run Ubuntu natively, you can install it via a virtual machine (VM) to get started easily.
+If your system doesn't run Ubuntu (or Linux) natively, you can install it via a virtual machine (VM) to get started easily.

 For Windows users, we suggest Oracle VM VirtualBox.
 For macOS users, UTM is a great option.
 Feel free to use any VM software that suits your needs.
 To ensure smooth performance with the EDA tools, we recommend the following VM specifications: